-The Board of Directors has established two standing committees: the Audit committee and the Executive Compensation Committee.
+The Board of Directors has established two standing committees: the Audit Committee and the Executive Compensation Committee.

 The Audit Committee, composed of Messrs.
-Leary, Charles L. Blake and Davis, (Mr. Blake retired as a director in 1995) is the principal link between the board and the Company's internal and independent auditors, and monitors internal audit and control procedures.
-The Audit Committee held 2 meetings last year.
+Leary, Casari and Davis is the principal link between the Board and the Company's independent auditors, and monitors audit and internal accounting control procedures.
+The Audit Committee held two meetings in 1995.

 The Executive Compensation Committee, consisting of Messrs.
-Davis, Blake, and Leary, recommends the compensation structure to the Board of Directors for the Officers of the Company and each subsidiary.
+Davis, Casari and Leary, recommends the compensation structure to the Board of Directors for the Officers of the Company and each subsidiary.
 In addition, this Committee has the responsibility for administration of the Company's stock option and incentive plans.
-The Executive Compensation Committee held 2 meetings last year.
+The Executive Compensation Committee held two meetings in 1995.